 about.jpg

-Brecke's work has been widely featured internationally including micro-cinemas, Toronto International Film Festival, Sao Paulo International Film Festival, Hammer Museum in Los Angeles, Institute of Contemporary Art in Boston, His work has been featured on CNN, National Geographic, NPR, Google Earth, Village Voice, and Democracy Now.
-Collections that showcase Brecke's photographs include the United States Holocaust Memorial Museum in Washington D.C. and the Museo de Memoria y Tolerancia in Mexico City.
-Brecke's current film on Somalia is in post production with a story spanning four continents in twelve cities.
+Mark's work has garnered international recognition, with screenings and exhibitions at prestigious venues such as the Toronto International Film Festival, Sao Paulo International Film Festival, Jewish Museum in Berlin, Hammer Museum in Los Angeles, and the Institute of Contemporary Art in Boston.
+His work has also been featured on prominent media outlets including CNN, National Geographic, NPR, Google Earth, Village Voice, and Democracy Now.
+Notable collections housing Mark's photographs include the United States Memorial Holocaust Museum in Washington D.C. and the Museo de Memoria y Tolerancia in Mexico City.

 Filmography